 Meals get a lot of our attention, but finger foods should too.
 Food is a way of interacting with different cultures, through different flavours and combinations.
 It has a way of surprising the senses with new aromas and flavour combinations.
 In other words, it is an exciting way of exploring the world of flavours.

 Catered meals usually taste better through finger food, because smaller portions mean you can try more.
-Here are the six best finger foods for your special catering occasions:
+When you are creating a menu with your catering service, include these six best finger foods for your special catering occasions:

 This is one of the best finger foods that hails from the Basque country in the North of Spain.
 And it is a delight!
 Pintxos are small bites of food, usually enjoyed in a bar-hopping fashion: you go out have a drink and a couple small delicacies before heading to the next place and repeating.